SebastianCalle/simple_shell/README.md

 And more...
 ```

-- These are the commands and functions developed by us
+- These are some the main commands and functions developed by us

-* strtok
+* strtok - Function that stracts tokens from string
-* getline
+* getline - Function that delimites string input
-* env
+* env - Function that shows environ
+* getenv - Function that shows an environment variable
-* setenv
+* setenv - Function that sets an environment variable
-* unsetenv
+* unsetenv - Function that unsets and environmet variable
-* rm
+* cd - Function that changes the current directory

 ## Authors